bigmlcom/bigmler/docs/index.rst

 part of your training data that will be separated for cross validation.
-BigMLer will use a Monte-Carlo cross-validation variant, building ``2*n`` different models, each of which is constructed by a subset of the training data, holding out randomly a ``n%`` of the instances.
+BigMLer will use a Monte-Carlo cross-validation variant, building ``2*n`` different models, each of which is constructed by a subset of the training data, holding out randomly ``n%`` of the instances.
 The held-out data will then be used to evaluate the corresponding model.
 For instance, both::

     bigmler --train data/iris.csv --cross-validation-rate 0.02
     bigmler --dataset dataset/xxxx --cross-validation-rate 0.02

-will hold out a 2% of the training data to evaluate a model built upon the 98% left.
-The evaluations will be averaged and the result saved in json and human-readable format in ``cross-validation.json`` and ``cross-validation.txt`` respectively.
+will hold out 2% of the training data to evaluate a model built upon the remaining 98%.
+The evaluations will be averaged and the result saved in json and human-readable formats in ``cross-validation.json`` and ``cross-validation.txt`` respectively.

 Configuring Datasets and Models